 Special Education - Standard Exceptional Child Certificate with Generalist Endorsement, Grades K-12

 The Special Education program prepares generalists rather than specialists in any one area of special education.
-Students interested in the endorsement of Exceptional Child Generalist K-12 must integrate the special education courses and internship into their major program that leads to a Standard Instructional teaching certificate.
+Students interested in the endorsement of Exceptional Child Generalist K-12 must integrate the special education courses and internship into their elementary or secondary education program.
 Obtaining the Exceptional Child Generalist endorsement enables a special education teacher to work with students with special and individual needs in grades K-12 in a resource program or through inclusion in a regular classroom.

 and ADAPTIVE TEACHING II 1